Skip to content

 SpecTypical planning bandWhat it can usually supportWhat to watch

-Battery recovery and light loads2,000W classConverter charging, lights, fans, devices, small tools, modest kitchen loads one at a timeUsually not enough for normal roof AC use without very specific conditions
+Battery recovery and light loads2,000W classConverter charging, lights, fans, devices, small tools, and modest kitchen loads one at a timeUsually not enough for normal roof AC confidence without unusually favorable conditions

 One roof air conditioner3,000-3,500W+One AC with more realistic startup margin, especially with soft-start hardware and disciplined overlapHeat, altitude, compressor startup, and battery charger draw can still push the setup

-30 amp RV comfort loads4,500-5,500WMore room for one AC plus selected additional loads, depending on the RV and generator outlet pathDo not assume every 30A load can overlap indefinitely
+30 amp RV comfort loads4,500-5,500WMore room for one AC plus selected additional loads, depending on the RV and generator outlet pathDo not assume every 30A habit can overlap indefinitely

 Large 50 amp coachLoad plan firstSelected loads, battery charging, or partial comfort supportA portable generator usually does not recreate full 50A pedestal capacity